offbynull/aligner/README.md

 * ~~create factory functions for everything that has heavy templating~~
 * ~~const correct offbynull/aligner/backtrackers/pairwise_alignment_graph_backtracker/slot_container.h, then make its usages const where appropriate~~
 * ~~template params typename N/E to use backtracking_node/backtracking_edge constrained types~~
-* remove INDEX and force set to std::size_t
+* remove INDEX and force set to std::size_t (DONT DO THIS -- INDEX goes to be used in node and edge types, which are stored by the backtrackers?)
   * in backtrackers, automatically pick the right type for INDEX based on graph dimensions
 * ~~tests that copy to std::vector/set/multiset -- use helper functions instead~~
 * ~~remove pointers in forward_walker and path_container -- requires custom move/copy constructors + custom assignment operators~~ (leaving this as-is for now, with the custom constructors and assignment op overrides)